NREL/pyGOBLET/docs/custom_problems.rst

 1. **Subclass the base benchmark problem class**

-   Create a new class that inherits from ``pygold.problems.BenchmarkProblem``.
+   Create a new class that inherits from ``pygold.problems.standard.BenchmarkProblem``.

 2. **Define the required attributes and methods**